Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Zhang twists and 2-cocycle twists of Hopf algebras

 \subsection{Zhang twists vs.~2-cocycle twists of Hopf algebras}

-For a Hopf algebra $H$, there is another way of twisting its multiplicative structure by a 2-cocycle $\sigma\in {\rm Hom}_\kk(H\otimes H,\kk)$, called the 2-cocycle twist $H^\sigma$, see \cite{Doi93, DT94, M2005}.
+For a Hopf algebra $H$, there is another way of deforming the multiplicative structure.
+This twist, called a 2-cocycle twist, is defined by a 2-cocycle $\sigma \in {\rm Hom}_\kk(H\otimes H,\kk)$, see \cite{Doi93, DT94, M2005}.
 We now relate the above discussion of Zhang twists to the 2-cocycle twists of Hopf algebras to provide a partial answer to \Cref{ques:twist}.

 We first recall some background on 2-cocycle twists.
 Let $H$ be a Hopf algebra.
 A \emph{left $H$-Galois object} is a left $H$-comodule algebra $A\neq 0$ such that if $\alpha: A\to H\otimes A$ denotes the coaction of $H$ on $A$, the linear map defined by the following composition